FullHuman/purgecss-docs/guides/nuxt.md

 ## Module

 There is a community module called [nuxt-purgecss](https://github.com/Developmint/nuxt-purgecss) to make the usage of purgecss with Nuxt as easy as possible.
-With it, you
+With it, you can remove unused CSS and it can be used as part of your development workflow.

 ### Example

 You can see an example using the `nuxt-purgecss` module [here](https://github.com/FullHuman/purgecss/tree/master/examples/with-nuxt-module/).

-## Manual configurtion
+## Manual configuration

 ### Example